 Once one of the more popular VPN services, IPVanish has slipped slightly due to a logging controversy in the past couple of years.
 But with new ownership and quality speed and security it still remains a decent option for customers.

 IPVanish is a good choice for those that are interested in quality speeds.
 Although not the fastest VPN that we encountered our testers noted that even with servers that were further away we were able to get decent downloading speeds that didn’t experience any lag.
-An enjoyable experience when downloading and surfing the internet in general.
 One downside of IPVanish is that it hasn’t been able to successfully avoid Netflix blocking.
 Only specific servers within New York, LA, Atlanta and a few others work with Netflix so you may not be able to reliably get the service.
 Torrenting, on the other hand, is a service they do support.
 If you’re interested in P2P sharing, you’ll find that their free SOCKS5 proxy does a very good job with downloading speeds but is slightly less secure.
 One thing to keep in mind is that IPVanish’s U.S. base means that it is subject to more stringent rules regarding copyright and DMCA notices.

 The usability across all the major operating systems we good.
 We tested with Windows, Mac, and Linux and found the process of connecting to be simple and straightforward.
 The ‘Quick Connect’ feature allows you to pick the country of your choice or you can simply let IPVanish choose the best one for you.
 There are over 1,100 servers located in 60 different countries.